Biology Major, B.S.

 Laboratory Teaching Apprenticeships and Assistantships

-Opportunities exist for assisting graduate instructors (and for instruction in undergraduate laboratories).
-Interested students should contact the instructor of the course or obtain approval from either the departmental director of undergraduate studies or the department chair.
+Opportunities exist to assist graduate instructors in lecture or undergraduate laboratory courses.
+Interested students should contact the instructor of the course, and will need to submit a form to obtain approval from the departmental director of undergraduate studies.

 Undergraduate Awards